 B Kinder Day was inspired by Billie Kinder, a 12-year-old girl who was always happy, cheerful, and kind.
-Billie was a student at Cannonvale State School and St. Catherine’s Catholic College.
+Billie was a student in Year 6 at Arndell Anglican College in Oakville, NSW, Australia and had just been awarded a high school scholarship by the same school.
 They were well-known in the community for their caring, loving, and compassion nature toward those around them.

 However, a tragedy occurred when Bille died in a horse-riding accident.
 Her mother, Danny Mayson-Kinder, decided that in honor of her daughter, she would create B Kinder Day to empower children to make a difference in the world.